leonid-shevtsov/split_tests/README.md

         Use a JUnit XML report for test times -junit-path string
-        Path to a JUnit XML report (leave empty to read from stdin; use glob pattern to load multiple files) -line-count
+        Path to a JUnit XML report (leave empty to read from stdin; use glob pattern to load multiple files) -junit-new string
+        Glob pattern for new JUnit XML files (for updating timings with sliding window) -junit-out string
+        Output path for updated JUnit XML file (for updating timings with sliding window) -junit-update string
+        Glob pattern for old JUnit XML files (for updating timings with sliding window) -line-count
         Use line count to estimate test times -split-index int